Dholydai/writerz-with-an-attitude/README.md

 Availability of keycap sets:

 I have been subsituting common keycaps sizes for the exotic sizes required.
-I buy large XDA keycap sets, and relabel selected keycaps with keyboard stickers as needed.
+I bought large XDA keycap sets, and relabeled selected keycaps with keyboard stickers as needed.

-Finding a 6U space is possible.
+Finding a 6U spacebar is difficult.
 My source makes spacebars with the stem 1\2U offset.
 I have designed alternate case top sections to accommodate that spacebar.
-My PCBs have a dual position spacebar switch footprint to accommodate either keycap variant.
+My PCBs have a dual position spacebar switch footprint to accommodate either centered or offset.

 In May 2025 I found a die-sub keycap manufacturer that makes one-off custom sets.
-The Prusa orange Maxmius above is populated by the first of many austere sets I have created.
+The Prusa orange Maxmius above is populated by one of the many austere sets I have created.
 I have designed and purchased nine keycaps sets from YUZU, including Spanish(Spain), Portuguese(Brazil), and BÉPO(France).

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is game changing.
 I have designed and bought five sets in two months.
 Good quality product.